Daylight Come

 À propos de ce contenu audio

-Even two years after his death, Harry Belafonte is everywhere.
+Even three years after his death, Harry Belafonte is everywhere.
 You can’t go to a wedding, or to Yankee stadium, without hearing “Day-O,” “Jump in the Line,” or “Turn the World Around.”
-The Harlem-born son of Caribbean immigrants, Belafonte turned the folk music of the islands into American pop—and with it invented the fantasy of Caribbean life that endures as an ideal and as a multibillion dollar tourist industry.
+The Harlem-born son of Caribbean immigrants, Belafonte turned the folk music of the islands into American pop—and shaped the fantasy of Caribbean life that endures as an ideal and as a multibillion dollar tourist industry.
 Belafonte released the first million-selling LP in history.
 He was America’s first Black movie star, the first Black person to produce a primetime special on network TV, and the first to win an Emmy.
 He was once the highest-paid Black performer of all time, beloved by Black and white fans alike, even under segregation.
 His artistic career helped create the pop culture of the twentieth century—and his political activism reshaped the course of American history.

 In this sparkling new biography, Joshua Jelly-Schapiro brings Belafonte’s personality and music vibrantly to life, following him from rags to riches and from Harlem to Jamaica to the March on Washington.
 Jelly-Schapiro takes us inside Belafonte’s lifelong brotherhood with Sidney Poitier, his friendship with Fidel Castro, his collaboration with Nelson Mandela, and the sometimes-shocking therapeutic relationships his difficult upbringing necessitated.
 At the heart of the story is Belafonte’s bond with Martin Luther King Jr., whose cause Belafonte would champion for the rest of his life.
 That commitment to the greater good would sustain him and benefit untold numbers—and would come at a cost.